The Catherine McEwan Foundation Scholarship

 Lucy, Amelia's mum

-Scholars are nominated by the Health Team at The Royal Hospital for Children in Glasgow in the first instance.
-The wider scholarship team will then engage with the potential new scholar, their parents/carers and school.
+Scholarship applications are made via the Catherine McEwan Foundation website and require the learner to complete a web form, providing details of their current education status to the charity.
+A personal statement is also required from the candidate and their parent or carer.
+The scholarship team will also seek a reference from the applicant's school and IBD nurse.
+When an application is received, Saturday School will then engage with the potential new scholar, their parents/carers, and their referees.
 If selected, these young people will be given enhanced educational support through a series of learning programmes at Saturday School to maximise their chances of success in SQA exams.

-The Scholarship is fully funded, offering young people unlimited access to Saturday School’s highly successful and long-standing portfolio of support:
+The Scholarship is fully funded, offering young people unlimited access to Saturday School’s highly successful and long-standing portfolio of support, including:

 Saturday School Limited (SSL) is Scotland’s premier tutoring school offering lessons, tuition and revision in SQA National 5 and Higher Maths, English, Biology, Chemistry and Physics.